0-Gixty-0/Grupp-11-OOPP/README.md

 ---

-### US-54 Refactoring and extendning the View
+### US-54 Refactoring and extending the View
 Date of completion: 24/11/2023
 Completed by: William Norland

 As a user I want a map that is centered in the game window and a static camera.